-Lets understand a little of what is going on here, I’ll try not to get to technical….I leave that up to my husband at Francis Ventures 😉
+Let’s understand a little of what is going on here, I’ll try not to get too technical….I leave that up to my husband at Francis Ventures 😉

 There is so much information, so as a business how do we sort this all out?

-Here are a few tips to get us started being found, so we can meet a need, fulfill our niche, and gain customers or growth.
+Here are a few tips to get us started being found, so we can meet a need, fulfil our niche, and gain customers or growth.

-Three tips to for voice search to use your website
+Three tips for voice search to use your website

 1. Customer focus on how they are searching for you

-First we need to get found when people are looking for us or a service we provide.
+First, we need to get found when people are looking for us or a service we provide.
 We will start focusing more on customer orientation and less on page orientation.
 How are our customers searching for us?
 What questions will they be asking to find us?
-We will be going through voice searches looking for common pronunciation errors, and making sure our business will be found.
-This is especially important for business that don’t have English names, as mispronunciation may happen more often.
+We will be going through voice searches looking for common pronunciation errors and making sure our business will be found.
+This is especially important for a business that doesn’t have English names, as mispronunciation may happen more often.

 2. Customers are using natural voice patterns